-Let us analyze with help of below debt yield example:
+Let us analyze with the help of below debt yield example:

-Andy is running a successful Toy store and requires loan amount based on the amount yielded by the business.
-Presently, the shop is earning $500,000 per year and requirement of loan is $2,550,000.
+Andy is running a successful Toy store and requires a loan amount based on the amount yielded by the business.
+Presently, the shop is earning $500,000 per year, and the requirement of a loan is $2,550,000.
 Thus,

 Debt Yield Formula = 500,000/2,550,000 = 19.60%

-The lower the yield, greater is the perceived risk of the proposed loan.
-It’s for this reason, lenders demand higher debt yields from riskier properties.
+The lower the yield, the greater is the perceived risk of the proposed loan.
+It’s for this reason; lenders demand higher debt yields from riskier properties.
 There is no fixed benchmark, but an ideal yield of 10% is generally accepted.

 The LTV is the total loan amount divided by the Appraised value of a property (Estimated market value provided by professionals).
 This market value is an estimate and subject to volatility, especially after the 2008 Financial crisis.
 This may not be the most accurate measure during volatile situations.
 Let us observe the below comparison of MV (market value) and DY:

-These can also be looked at to assess Loan proposals and its feasibility.
-In the above instance, the yield is 6.25% or will change as per either of the components i.e. NOI or Loan amount.
+These can also be looked at to assess Loan proposals and their feasibility.
+In the above instance, the yield is 6.25% or will change as per either of the components i.e., NOI or Loan amount.
 The above table shows the LTV ratio changing with the change in estimated Market Value (MV).

-The DSCR is the Net Operating Income divided by the annual debt service i.e. amount of money required over a time period for debt repayments.
-For instance, if the required loan amount does not achieve the expected 1.10 times DSCR, a 25 year amortization could be helpful in the same.
+The DSCR is the Net Operating Income divided by the annual debt service i.e., the amount of money required over a time period for debt repayments.
+For instance, if the required loan amount does not achieve the expected 1.10 times DSCR, a 25-year amortization could be helpful in the same.
 This increases the risk of the loan through is not reflected in the DSCR or LTV.
 Let us consider the below tables for comparing DY and DSCR:

 As the yield is not impacted by the amortization time frame, it can provide an objective measure of risk with a single metric.